 Oh.
 My.
 Food.
 Seriously.
 This.
 Is.
 Amazing.
 Ok, enough with the full stops!
 This Paleo Lasagne recipe is from the ever-amazing Irey Macri.
 We reviewed Eat Drink Paleo the cookbook and this is her most famous recipe!
-Read about it here and get a copy of the book here!
+Read about it here.
 Irena was kind enough to let us share her lasagne recipe with you!
 Now we made some super minor changes (purely because we forgot some ingredients oops!) but this is definitely a MUST MAKE!
 It has a few more steps than what we’re used to but the taste is well worth the extra effort!

 We can not wait to make it again… may become a merrymaker staple!